How to watch Apple's keynote at WWDC 2019

 CNET will have in-depth reporting from San Jose all week, but the best way to follow the action live is to click the link below.

-Watch our WWDC 2019 live blog and live commentary video simulcast (starts Monday, June 3, 9:30 a.m.
+Watch our WWDC 2019 live blog and live commentary video simulcast (starts this morning at 9:30 a.m.
 PT)

 Need more details?
-Here's what you need to know to follow what's expected to be a deluge of news from the keynote on Monday.
+Here's what you need to know to follow what's expected to be a deluge of news from the keynote today.

 3 ways to follow WWDC live